joshjohanning/joshjohanning.github.io/_posts/2022-11-23-github-packages-migrate-nuget-packages.md

    {: .nolineno}
 5. `<source-pat>` must have `read:packages` scope
 6. `<target-pat>` must have `write:packages` scope
-7. This assumes that the target org's repo name is the same as the source.
+7. This assumes that the target org's repo name is the same as the source

 We are passing [`gpr`](https://github.com/jcansdale/gpr) in as a parameter explicitly because sometimes [`gpr`](https://github.com/jcansdale/gpr) is aliased to `git pull --rebase` and that's not what we want here.